Alaa24ahmed/Basic-Assembler/README.md

-# Project 2 : Basic Computer Assembler
+# Basic Computer Assembler project in CSE311 Computer Organization

-Welcome to Project 2 of CSE311 Computer Organization!

-In this project, you will be building a very simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture" [1].
+In this project, I build a simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture".

 The Basic Computer has a 16-bit instruction divided into 12-bit address, 3-bit opcode and 1-bit for addressing mode.